ilGhera/wc-exporter-for-danea/readme.txt

 == Changelog ==

+= 1.1.9 =
+Release Date: 01 October, 2019

+* Enhancement: Possibility to put the invoice document type select field at the top of the form
+* Bug Fix: Order full country name as required from Danea ver.
+2019.45c
+* Bug Fix: "Electronic invoice" shown in Thank you page, even if no plugin checkout fields were used

 = 1.1.8 =
-Release Date: 14 february, 2019
+Release Date: 14 February, 2019

 * Bug Fix: Typo in parent_id key in products download

 = 1.1.7 =
-Release Date: 12 february, 2019
+Release Date: 12 February, 2019

 * Bug Fix: Fiscal code mandatory for private invoices even if not set in the plugin options

 = 1.1.6 =
-Release Date: 11 february, 2019
+Release Date: 11 February, 2019

 * Bug Fix: Notice PHP on class_exists() function